 In the search box, type Evernote, select Evernote from result panel then click Add button to add the application.

 In this section, you configure and test Azure AD single sign-on with Evernote based on a test user called "Britta Simon".

 For single sign-on to work, Azure AD needs to know what the counterpart user in Evernote is to a user in Azure AD.
 In other words, a link relationship between an Azure AD user and the related user in Evernote needs to be established.

-This link relationship is established by assigning the value of the user name in Azure AD as the value of the Username in Evernote.
+In Evernote, assign the value of the user name in Azure AD as the value of the Username to establish the link relationship.

 To configure and test Azure AD single sign-on with Evernote, you need to complete the following building blocks: